 Why metal bonding?

-Metal bonding solutions at lowest application cost in India.
+Metal bonding in India ! solutions at lowest application cost in India.
 No matter what you design, from computers to cars, assembly is always a challenge.
 What is the lowest cost, highest performance technique for joining parts and subassemblies?
 When it comes to metal-to-metal bonding, options include thermal joining techniques such as welding, brazing or soldering; mechanical fastening with hardware; and bonding using a metal bonding adhesive or tape.

 Each method comes with its own advantages and disadvantages.
 For example, when mounting metal panels to the metal frame of a machine housing, solutions include metal-bonding tapes, metal bonding adhesive, welding, or mechanical fasteners, such as rivets.